tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 Review](https://en.wikipedia.org/wiki/Psychological_Review)*.
 The author
 [George A. Miller](https://en.wikipedia.org/wiki/George_Armitage_Miller) is considered one of the founders in the field of cognitive science.
-His historic claim is that **you can only juggle between 5 and 9 things in your brain at any one time**.
+His historic claim is that you can only juggle **between 5 and 9 things** in your brain at any one time.

 To my knowledge, despite some [controversy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4486516/) over